dubrod/MODX-ab-process/GA-Experiment/README.md

-##A/B Process with Google Analytics "Experiments" and MODX
+##A/B Process with Google Analytics "Experiments" in MODX

 ###Step One: Pages